linode/docs/docs/quick-answers/linux/how-to-use-fsck-to-fix-disk-problems.md

 ### Configuration Profile

-If you are working on a Linode but do not wish to use Rescue Mode, you shut down the Linode from the Linode Manager.
+If you are working on a Linode but do not wish to use Rescue Mode, shut down the Linode from the Linode Manager.
 Unmount the disk from the [Configuration Profile](/docs/platform/disk-images/disk-images-and-configuration-profiles/#editing-a-configuration-profile).
 Apply the changes and reboot the Linode.

 ### Manual Unmount

-If you are working on a local machine, you can unmount the disk manually.
+If you are working on a local machine, unmount the disk manually.

 1. Use `umount` to unmount the disk location copied in the [previous step](#view-mounted-disks-and-verify-disk-location):